 Bathrooms are located separately on the grounds behind Polebridge Mercantile (close to where the playground is set up).

 Along with the pastries, there is pizza you can order.
 For drinks, Polebridge Mercantile has drip coffee and espresso, plus cold bottled beverages like juice and soda.

-If you want something stronger, head next door to the Northern Lights Saloon.
+If you want something stronger, head to the Northern Lights Saloon located right next door.

 The “saloon” in its name may hearken to a wild west era, but don’t worry — this place is family-friendly and welcoming.
 Bring the kids and settle into one of the picnic benches outside or opt for a table indoors if the weather is less than favorable.

 Polebridge’s Northern Lights Saloon is surrounded by big leafy trees and of course those gorgeous Rocky Mountains.
 Adding to the ambiance is live music often being played during the summer months.

 Home Ranch Bottoms Restaurant

 Another place to get some good food while visiting Polebridge is Home Ranch Bottoms, located 4.5 miles south of Polebridge Mercantile off of North Fork Road.
 It has a front patio plus more picnic tables in the back, making it a great place for a cold beer after a hot hike.